Repertoi-e/light-std/README.md

 > allocator myAlloctor = { my_allocator_function, null };
 > memory = malloc<char>({.Count = 150, .Alloc = myAlloctor});;
 > ```

-### Memory

-The library's allocating functions reserve a bit of space before a block to store a header with information (the size of the allocation, the alignment, the allocator with which it was allocated, and debugging info if DEBUG_MEMORY is defined).

-These functions also allow certain options to be specified.

 > ex.2 Using C++20 syntax for allocator options.
 > ```cpp